niklasHagner/mma-rankings/README.md

 * `/scrapeByQueryParams?startDate=2011-01-01&endDate=2015-12-31` - scrapes mmastats.com for specified date range
 * `/searchForNameAndDate?date=%222016-03-02%22&name=Fedor` - used to look up one opponent's rank at the time of the fight
 * `/mma-stats-by-date?date="2015-01-20"` - get rankings for 20th january 2015
-* `/search-fighter-by-name?name=Fedor` - search for a single fighter profile
 * `/fighter/:shortFileName` - render a profile page for a single fighter based off data in `data/fighter/*.json` - Example: `/fighter/Jan_B%C5%82achowicz`

 ## Scripts